Past members

 Jonas was part of General Humanity Lab 2, POSTIMAGE OPERAAAHHH!!!
 (2019) co-produced by the Collegium Helveticum, ETH Zurich, with saxophone, spinet, and voice.

-Theory-performance: Eduardo Jorge de Oliveira (BR)
+Theory-performance: Eduardo Jorge de Oliveira (CH)

 Eduardo Jorge de Oliveira is a Brazilian writer, filmmaker and scholar.
 He is currently Assistant Professor at the Department of Romanic Languages at the University Zurich (UZH) where he leads the Institute of Brazilian Studies.
 He is an associated scholar at the Centre for Art and Cultural Theory and of the Centre of Latin America Studies at the University of Zurich and has been a reseracher and critic for Jeu de Paume Magazine in Paris (2014).
 He is the author of several articles on animality and art and of the book Nuna Ramos em obras (S.o Paulo, Iluminuras, 2018), his hypothesis being that every artist changes the “skin of the world” by the images s/he creates.
 He is active as a film- and radiomaker in Brazil, France and Switzerland: in cooperation with Radio Lora, Zurich, he presented “Poetry on Radio” (2017), and together with philosopher Jean-Luc Nancy (Paris) and Maria Filomena Molder (Lisbon) he directed the film Alegria que vem.
 La joie qui vient (2018, 34 min.).
 He also organized filmscreenings and Nuna Ramos’ opera, Monolog für einen toten Hund (Monologo para um cachorro morto) at the Cabaret Voltaire Zurich in 2017.